seermedical/cordova-plugin-minew-trackerkit/README.md

 Minew-TrackerKit
 ======

+THIS PLUGIN IS IN DEVELOPMENT.
+It very likely will not work and you definitely shouldn't use it.

-From Cordova plugin template from here https://github.com/rrostt/cordova-plugin-template IN DEVELOPMENT: A Cordova plugin on iOS and Android to communicate with the Minew TrackerKit Framework
+From Cordova plugin template from here https://github.com/rrostt/cordova-plugin-template A Cordova plugin on iOS and Android to communicate with the Minew TrackerKit Framework

 # Minew Resources